 Save your search results and export them as a PDF for easy access on and offline.

-Child Care in New Mexico is a broad category of care for children ages 0 to 12 or 13, depending on the individual program.
+Child Care in New Mexico is a broad category of care for children ages 0 up to 13, depending on the individual program.
 Child Care includes services like child care centers, in home child care, Head Start, and PreK programs.
 Child Care in New Mexico is monitored by the Early Childhood Education and Care Department, which is in charge of licensing and registration of child care providers.

 New Mexico provides a coordinated continuum of high-quality, community-driven, culturally and linguistically appropriate home visiting services that promote maternal, infant, and early childhood health, safety, development, and strong parent-child relationships.
 Home Visiting helps families to: gain knowledge regarding child development, connect with community support services, discover ways to support learning through play and interactions, receive emotional support through challenges associated with raising a child, and access support to get out of dangerous or unhealthy situations.